Interested in Buying a Home?

 Start by establishing a list of features that you want in a home and the reasons why.
 Use this as your basic search guide, but remember that depending on your financial situation, you will probably need to make some compromises.
 Also, talk to your real estate agent about where you want to live.
 Location is a critical part of any home purchase.
 Your agent can help you narrow down your choices by providing the latest market trends and local information like neighborhood statistics and community links.

 Once you know what you want in a home, you need to find out what you can afford.
 Start with getting a loan prequalification and consider getting a mortgage pre-approval.
 This will take into consideration your financial information such as income, debt and credit history to help determine your maximum loan amount.
 Once you find a property, the remaining pieces of the loan application can be completed.
 By definition, a pre-approved buyer has an approved mortgage subject to an appraisal of the property.
 A buyer can often use this pre-approved status as leverage during the home buying negotiation process.
+Please reach out for some amazing local referrals that we use on a regular basis.

 Step 3: Searching for the Perfect Home